 CAN I USE MY STOCK INTAKE BOLTS?

 The stock intake bolts can be used, but the intake manifold bolt isolator (rubber grommet) will need to be removed.
 The TBSS intake does not use intake manifold bolt isolators.
-Alternatively, we have used OEM TBSS intake manifold bolts available for purchase found here.
+Alternatively, we have bolts that are compatible with the TBSS intake manifold bolts available for purchase found here.

 WILL INSTALLING A TBSS INTAKE REQUIRE A TUNE?